saihgupr/resolve_entities/README.md

 ## Integration with Automate AI

-This script is designed to work with the [Automate With Gemini AI](https://github.com/saihgupr/Automate-with-Gemini-AI) project, which handles the actual Home Assistant automation execution.
+This script is designed to work with the [Automate With Gemini AI](https://github.com/saihgupr/Automate-with-Gemini-AI) project, which handles the actual Home Assistant automation creation.

 ### Setting Up the Bridge Script